eduvpn/apple/BRANDING.md

-The Let's Connect flavour of the app can be branded to work with a pre-defined eduVPN server.
-In such an app, on first launch, the app will present an _Add Pre-defined Server Screen_ that will enable the user to add that pre-defined server.
+The Let's Connect flavour of the app can be branded to work with a predefined eduVPN server.
+In such an app, on first launch, the app will present an _Add Predefined Server Screen_ that will enable the user to add that predefined server.
 Other eduVPN servers can be added by URL after that.

 ## Configuring